jhallen/pic-macros/README.md

 PCLATH back to the current bank.
 Note that the RETURN and RETLW instructions do not modify PCLATH.

-[PIC16F720 has only a single 2K page, so no need to worry about farjsr..]
+[PIC16F720 has only a single 2K page, which equals the reach of CALL and GOTO, so no need to worry about farjsr..]

 [PIC10F200 does not have RETURN, only RETLW]